 Subscribe to our newsletter

-The best bets and resources to make you more profitable
+We'll send you bets and resources to help you profit

 Alternate over/unders are very similar to buying or selling points.
 As you can see below betting the alternate lines of this market will either decrease or increase the odds of your bet based on the books’ factors.

 Another popular prop is the 1H/2H alternate market.
-In this you are simply betting on who is going to score the most points, goals, runs, etc. in the first half and second half respectively.
+In this, you are simply betting on who is going to score the most points, goals, runs, etc. in the first half and second half respectively.
 This can be done in football and basketball.

 In this screenshot you can see the 1st half and the second half betting laid out for an NFL game.
 It looks just like an entire game line, but adjusted for the halves.

 It is important to note this is all about what happens in the half, with no carryover from any other halves.
-If you take the Titans 2H but the Bengals win the 1H it does not matter.
+If you take the Titans, 2H but the Bengals win the 1H it does not matter.
 Everything resets for the second half.

 In hockey they do not play halves but three periods.
 This makes betting that alternate market equivalent to 1H/2H a little different.
 The Over/Unders are going to be lower per period since there is action in a period than a half.